 "I have to call in."
 "You said you were off all night."
 "I am.
-I mean . . .
+I mean...
 Oh, it's too complicated to explain now."
 "Can't you turn the bloody thing off?"
-"It's somewhere under all this stuff . . . " $\;$ "Be careful with that dress, darling."
+"It's somewhere under all this stuff..."
+"Be careful with that dress, darling."
 "There.
-Oh, God! . . . " Daphne pulled her robe back around her and reached for a cigarette.
-She sighed "But of course.
+Oh, God!..."
+Daphne pulled her robe back around her and reached for a cigarette.
+She sighed resignedly.
+"The phone's there.
+Better luck next time?"
+"Oh, there will be a next time, then?"
+"But of course.
 In fact, I think you did it on purpose, just to heighten the suspense."
 "You really are insane.
 But I'll still take the rain check."
 "Rain check?"
 "Oh, it's what the Americans say."
 "What does it mean?"

 Jeremy stopped as he was about to punch in the number.
 "Do you know," he said, suddenly bemused, "I have absolutely no idea."

-Jeremy collected Anita in a cab from a rendezvous at Hyde Park Corner and took four hours a day until Anita was moved, and the police would be keeping a watch on the outside discreetly.
+Jeremy collected Anita in a cab from a rendezvous at Hyde Park Corner and took her to an address south of the river, in Lambeth.
+When they arrived, Sylvia was already there with another woman from SIS.
+Two agents would be there twenty-four hours a day until Anita was moved, and the police would be keeping a watch on the outside discreetly.

 "What do you think will happen next?"
 Anita asked them.